threefoldtech/qss-ipfs-pinningserver/README.md

 - [ ] simple ipfs pining service server compatible with this OpenAPI spec (https://github.com/ipfs/pinning-services-api-spec).
 - [ ] registration using smart contract
 - [ ] payment
+- [ ] Use QSFS as blocks storage layer

 See the [open issues](https://github.com/threefoldtech/tf-pinning-service/issues) for a full list of proposed features (and known issues).